-$^{23}$ We will revisit this question when studying asymmetric equilibria.
+&lt;sup>27We will revisit this question when studying asymmetric equilibria.
 It turns out that Follow can be part of an equilibrium strategy profile.

-&lt;sup>24A non-monotonic effect of the PA's recommendation quality on the corporate decision quality is also predicted by the analysis of Malenko and Malenko (2019).
+&lt;sup>28A non-monotonic effect of the PA's recommendation quality on the corporate decision quality is also predicted by the analysis of Malenko and Malenko (2019).
 In their model, higher PA quality always weakly reduces the shareholders' investment in private signals such that maximal research incentives are obtained for the lowest PA quality.
-In our model, maximal research incentives are obtained for intermediate PA quality, are analogous if $\frac{\ell_P}{\ell_S} > 1$ , i.e., the PA is better informed than a single shareholder.
-Finally, increasing signal quality of the shareholders, $q_S$ , reduces $\frac{\ell_B}{\ell_S}$ and $\frac{\ell_P}{\ell_S}$ , which means graphically moving towards the origin.
-This improves decision quality of CAIS as shareholders base their decision on their own information when the PA's recommendation is against.
+In our model, maximal research incentives are obtained for intermediate PA quality, namely when it equals the board's quality.
+If proxy advice does not arrive sufficiently early or if the PA is already better informed than the board, a competence-increasing regulation of the PA may undermine shareholders' research incentives and affect decision quality negatively.

+decision on their own information when the PA's recommendation is against.

-Assumption BIB, i.e., $\frac{\ell_B}{\ell_S} \ge 1$ , rules out UNIS, the strategy profile in which all shareholders acquire information.
+Assumption BIB, i.e., $\frac{\ell_B}{\ell_S} \geq 1$ , rules out UNIS, the strategy profile in which all shareholders acquire information.
 Violating BIB while satisfying PAF, UNIS is the Pareto-efficient symmetric equilibrium in the lower left corner of the parameter space (in the lower panel of Figure 2), which is defined by the condition $\ell_S > \ell_B + \ell_P$ .
 Hence, in the presence of a PA, UNIS requires that one single shareholder must be better informed than board and PA together.
-Interestingly, this is an even stronger condition than the condition for UNIS when no PA is admitted ( $\ell_S > \ell_B$ ).
+Interestingly, this is an even stronger condition than the condition for UNIS when no PA is admitted $(\ell_S > \ell_B)$ .